Discharge Instructions After Surgery for Cancer of the Thyroid

 Heart palpitations, more rapid heartbeat, or chest pain

 Stopping of menstrual period

-During your routine visits, tell your healthcare provider about any signs of hypothyroidism (too little thyroid hormone), such as any of the following:
+During your routine visits, tell your healthcare provider about any signs of too much thyroid hormone (hypothyroidism).
+These include:

 Fatigue or sluggishness